On regular hypergraphs of high girth: Random `Cayley' hypergraphs

 for each $i \in [l]$.
 Since $e_i \cap e_{i+1} \neq \emptyset$ for each $i \in [l]$, we must have $j_i \neq j_{i+1}$ for all $i \in [l]$ (where we define $j_{l+1}:=j_1$).
-For each $i \in [l]$, we have $w_i,w_{i+1} \in e_{i+1}$, so $w_i^{-1}w_{i+1} = \tau_{j_{i+1}}^{m_i}$ for some $m_i \in [r-1]$.
+For each $i \in [l]$, we have $w_i,w_{i+1} \in e_{i+1}$, so $w_{i+1}^{-1}w_{i} = \tau_{j_{i+1}}^{m_i}$ for some $m_i \in [r-1]$.
 Therefore,

-Since $j_i \neq j_{i+1}$ for all $i \in [l]$, the word on the right-hand side of (\ref{eq:irreducibleword}) is irreducible.
-We therefore have an irreducible word in the $\tau_j$'s, with length $L:=\sum_{j=1}^{l}m_i \leq (r-1)l$, which evaluates to the identity permutation.
+Since $j_i \neq j_{i+1}$ for all $i \in [l]$, the word on the right-hand side of (\ref{eq:irreducibleword}) is cyclically irreducible, and evaluates to the identity permutation.
 We must show that the probability of this tends to zero as $n \to \infty$, for an appropriate choice of $l$.
-We use an argument similar to that of \cite{ghssv}, where it is proved that a random $d$-regular Cayley graph on $S_n$ has girth at least $\Omega(\sqrt{\log_{d-1} (n!)})$.
+We use an argument very similar to (but slightly more involved than) that in \cite{eberhard}, where it is proved that with high probability, the Cayley graph on $S_n$ generated by $d$ random permutations has girth at least $\Omega((n/\log(2d-1))^{1/3})$.
+We remark that in a previous version of this paper, we used a variant of a proof in \cite{ghssv} of a stronger (claimed) bound, but the latter proof, and our variant thereof, both contain a hole, as pointed out in \cite{eberhard}.

-Let $W$ be an irreducible word in the $\tau_j$'s, with length $L$.
-We must bound the probability that $W$ fixes every element of $[n]$.
-Suppose